-The Museum will reopen in 2019 as the Danforth Art Museum at Framingham State University, in the newly renovated Jonathan Maynard Building on Framingham’s Centre Common.
+The Museum is open in the newly-renovated Jonathan Maynard Building on Framingham’s Centre Common.

 The Danforth's permanent collection specializes in 19th and 20th century American art, featuring well-known artists such as: Gilbert Stuart, Whistler, Albert Bierstadt, Wallace Nutting, Yves Tanguy, Thomas Hart Benton and Faith Ringgold.
 The collection consists of more than 3,500 works in a range of media and artistic forms of expression from the traditional to installation and new media., including contemporary art by both emerging and established artists.